EnJnDeSIgn/rand-and-rollers/README.md

 relationships thoughtfully rather than reacting impulsively.

  Copilot is my co author so I don't know who all helped with our code
+ You can program the AI by talking too it and racisim is not logical so
+ if your AI is being rasist then just find a more logical argument,
+ Yes I started by arguing with Copilot about my bad spelling so
+ argue with the AI don't just use it a short cut.....

     listen to my stanza, truth is in the moment but, these are just words and empty...